 - dietary recommendations

-- discomfort anywhere in your pelvic area
+- discomfort anywhere in your pelvic or rectal areas

 - difficulty urinating